rbngtm1/AWS_Exam/part II.md

   * EBS Provisioned IOPS SSD
      * For high performance and high requirement as in this case, the ideal choice would be EBS Provisioned IOPS SSD.
 Suitable for large database workloads, such as MongoDB, Cassandra, Microsoft SQL Server, MySQL, PostgreSQL, Oracle.
      * Genereal purpose SSD(gp2), on the other hand, is recommended for most wide variety of workloads, system boot volumes, virtual desktops, low-latency interactive apps, development and test environment.

+#### Development teams in your organization use S3 buckets to store log files for various applications hosted in AWS development environments.
+The developers intend to keep the logs for a month for troubleshooting purposes, and subsequently purge the logs.
+What feature will enable this requirement?
+  * Configuring lifecycle rules on the S3 buckets.
+#### A legacy application need a proprietary file system.
+Which of the following can be used to store data accessibile by an EC2 instance?
+  * AWS EFS
+    * Amazon Elastic file system(EFS) provides simple, scalable file storage for use with Amazon EC2 instances in the AWS Cloud.
+Amazon EFS is easy to use and offers a simple interface that allows you to create and configure file systems quickly and easily.
+With Amazon EFS, storage capacity is elastic, growing and shrinking automatically as you add and remove files, so your application have the storarge they need, when they need it.
+    * When mounted on Amazon EC2 instances, an Amazon EFS file system provides a standard file system interface and file system access semantics, allowing you to seamlessly integrated EFS with your existing application and tools.
+Multiple Amazon EC2 instances can access an Amazon EFS file system at the same time.
+#### What options can be used to host an application that uses NGINX and is scalable at any point in time?
+  * AWS EC2
+  * AWS Elastic Beanstalk
+    * NGINX is an open source software for web serving, reverse proxying, caching, load balancing, etc. NGINX can be hosted in EC2 instance through a series of clear steps--Launch an EC2 instance through the console.
+SSH into the instance and use the command yum install -y nginx to install nginx.
+Also, make sure that it is configured to restart automatically after a reboot.
+    * It can also be installed with an ELastic Beanstalk service.
+To enable NGINX proxy server with your Tomcat application, you must add a configuration file to .ebeextentions in the application source bundle that you upload to Elastic Beanstalk.